-We'll begin the trip with an hour long snowmobile journey from Tangent's base at Constable Point over the frozen Hurry Fjord to the base camp location in Kalkdal.
-After setting up a well-equipped base camp, we'll begin exploring the local area.
+We’ll begin the trip with an hour long snowmobile journey from Constable Point over the frozen Hurry Fjord to the base camp location in Kalkdal.
+After setting up a well-equipped base camp, we’ll begin exploring the local area.

 Expect mountain days of 5 to 10 hours, dependent on the objective.
-Early May in Liverpool Land can mean overnight temperatures down to -20°C, with daytime highs usually around -10°C, although these can rise well above zero.
+Early April in Liverpool Land can mean overnight temperatures down to -30°C, with daytime highs usually around -10°C, although these can rise well above zero.
 Daytimes are likely to feel warm as the sun reflects off the snow.
-There will be 24-hour daylight throughout your trip.
+There will be a few hours of darkness each night.

 Day 2: Snowmobile transport to the base camp location, with an afternoon spent setting up base camp and exploring the immediate surroundings.